yungcomputerchair/RustyFusion/README.md

   - [ ] Nano capsules
   - [ ] Code redemption
 - [ ] Interactive terminal (bonus)

+### Known Issues
+- Logging out while in an instance doesn't reset your location

 Items that are ***highlighted*** are in planning or WIP.
 Some items have dependencies in other categories, so the list won't get completed in order.